magdalenBarnes/waterTruck/README.md

 ```c
  dac.setDACOutRange(dac.eOutputRange10V);
 ```
-The main body loop starts by reading the gps and printing the latitude and longitude measured.
+The main body loop started by reading the GPS and printing the latitude and longitude.
 First, the GPS was read using the "gps.read()" command and set equal to the variable "fix".
 The variable was then printed in the serial monitor using the "Serial.print()" command.
 ```c
 void loop(){